 Dividing perennials is often the only job that is needed to keep them in tip-top shape.
 Dividing helps perennials from becoming overcrowded, keeps them within the space designated in the garden, and can give you more plants for free!

-As perennials develop an established root system in the ground they spread and form larger and larger clumps.
+As perennials develop an established root system in the ground, they spread and form larger and larger clumps.
 Dividing helps to improve aesthetics and blooming as well as protection from fungal diseases and insects.
-If any of your perennials are underperforming, dividing may be just the solution!
+If any of your perennials are underperforming, dividing may just be the solution!

 When to Divide Perennials

 The best time to divide perennials is after they have bloomed and gone dormant for the year.
 With the exception of irises and fall bloomers most perennials would adore to be divided in the fall, and thank you for it next year.
 (Divide irises in summer after blooming, divide fall perennials in fall after blooming or the following spring).
 Dividing perennials in the fall gives the plants more of a time for the roots to develop strongly into the soil before the next gardening season.

 Divide the perennials when the plants are looking full and lush but before they start to show signs of overcrowding.
 The growth and performance of perennials decreases as the plants become crowded.
 The centers can start to die or the whole plant can underperform like this Heuchera.